IvanHalen86/Matlab-Unity-Communication/README.md

 IMPORTANT 2: when you created the c sharp file in unity, you first press play in unity and then run the matlab code, otherwise it will not work.

-If you are interested only in the c sharp code that makes them communicate, you can find it in the "C_Sharp_Communication_Only" file.
+If you are interested only in the c sharp code that makes matlab and unity communicate, you can find it in the "C_Sharp_Communication_Only" file.